 DTS has already setup your coordinator rights.
 To check that you have coordinator rights, please login to the portal using your State Employee username and password.
 After you login, make sure you have option “Manage Department Donators.”
 If so, then you are set up with coordinator rights and you are ready to manage donations, etc.

-Get to the portal by going to the Donate page and clicking on the “Make a Donation” button (pictured below).
+Get to the portal by going to the Donate page and clicking on the “Make a Donation” button (just like the button here).

 Instructions for Using the Online Donations Systems